Dolly Parton: Philanthropy

-In 2006, Parton published a cookbook, Dolly's Dixie Fixin's: Love, Laughter and Lots of Good Food.
+In 2006, Parton published a cookbook, Dolly's Dixie Fixin's: Love, Laughter and Lots of Good Food.Dolly's Dixie Fixin's, official website; accessed April 21, 2014.

 The Dollywood Foundation, funded from Parton's profits, has been noted for bringing jobs and tax revenues to a previously depressed region.
 Parton also has worked to raise money for several other causes, including the American Red Cross and HIV/AIDS-related charities.

 In December 2006, Parton pledged $500,000 toward a proposed $90 million hospital and cancer center to be constructed in Sevierville in the name of Robert F. Thomas, the physician who delivered her.
 She announced a benefit concert to raise additional funds for the project.
 The concert played to about 8,000 people.
-That same year, Emmylou Harris and she had allowed their music to be used in a PETA ad campaign that encouraged pet owners to keep their dogs indoors rather than chained outside.
+That same year, Parton and Emmylou Harris allowed use of their music in a PETA ad campaign that encouraged pet owners to keep their dogs indoors rather than chained outside.

 In 2003, her efforts to preserve the bald eagle through the American Eagle Foundation's sanctuary at Dollywood earned her the Partnership Award from the U.S. Fish and Wildlife Service.
 Parton received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution at a ceremony in Nashville on November 8, 2007.
-In February 2018, in honor of her father, who never learned to read or write, she donated her 100 millionth free book, a copy of Parton's children's picture book Coat of Many Colors.
-It was donated to the Library of Congress in Washington, D.C.